 A periodical is any publication that comes out regularly or occasionally (periodically).
-Sports Illustrated, The Journal of Anthropological Research, The World Almanac, The Wall Street Journal and the phone book are all periodicals.
+Sports Illustrated, The Journal of Anthropological Research, The World Almanac, The Wall Street Journal and the phone book are a few examples of periodicals.

-A magazine is a periodical with a popular focus, i.e. aimed at the general public, and containing news, personal narratives, and opinion.
-Articles are often written by professional writers with or without expertise in the subject; they contain "secondary" discussion of events, usually with little documentation (e.g. footnotes).
+A magazine is a periodical aimed at the general public and containing news, personal narratives, and opinion.
+Articles are often written by professional writers with or without expertise in the subject and contain "secondary" discussion of events, usually with little documentation (e.g. footnotes or bibliography).
 Magazines use vocabulary understandable to most people, and often have lots of eye-catching illustrations.
-Time, Newsweek, U.S. News & World Report, and Psychology Today are magazines
+Time, Newsweek, U.S. News & World Report, and Psychology Today are a few examples of magazines.

-An academic journal is a scholarly periodical aimed at specialists and researchers.
-Articles are generally written by experts in the subject, using more technical language.
-They contain original research, conclusions based on data, footnotes or endnotes, and often an abstract or bibliography.
-Some academic journals are peer-reviewed, but not all.
-The Journal of Physical Chemistry, The Chaucer Review, The Milbank Quarterly, and Labor History are examples of journals.
+An academic journal is a scholarly periodical aimed at specialists, academics, and researchers.
+Articles are generally written by experts in the subject using more technical language.
+They contain original research, conclusions based on data, footnotes or endnotes, and more often than not include an abstract and bibliography.
+Many, but not all, academic journals are peer-reviewed.
+The Journal of Physical Chemistry, The Chaucer Review, The Milbank Quarterly, and Labor History are a few examples of journals.

 It's important to understand the differences between journals and magazines.
-Magazines are not necessarily bad or low quality (nor are journals necessarily high quality) -- they simply aren't designed to support most upper-level academic research.
-This is because they don't document their sources of information, and they generally lack the depth of scholarly journals.
+Magazines are not necessarily bad or low-quality (nor are journals necessarily high-quality), but they aren't designed to support most upper-level academic research.
+They often don't document their sources of information and they generally lack the depth of scholarly journals.